Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 These visits date back to the 1960s, and Monkey Mia has since become one of the best places for wild dolphin interactions — it’s rare for any day without them appearing!

-Entrance Fee: AU$15 per adult for a day permit to Monkey Mia reserve; Free for RAC Monkey Mia guests
+Entrance fee: AU$15/adult for a day permit to Monkey Mia reserve

-How to get there: 4-min walk from studio rooms at Monkey Mia
+How to get there: 6min walk from RAC Monkey Mia (Google Maps)

-Kayak, stand-up paddle, or paddle-boat through the clear waters of Shark Bay, home to manta rays, pelicans, turtles, and reef sharks!
+Kayak, stand-up paddle, or paddle-boat through the clear waters of Shark Bay — home to manta rays, pelicans, turtles, and reef sharks!
+You’ll find plenty of gear and equipment rentals along the shore.

-How to get there: Along the beach from Monkey Mia dolphin experience
+How to get there: 18min drive from Monkey Mia Reserve (Google Maps)

 Drive through Francois Peron National Park, and head in to admire the Big Lagoon — a pretty blue next to the striking red sandstone.

-How to get there: 49-min drive from Monkey Mia reserve (4WD required)
+How to get there: 40min drive from Monkey Mia reserve, 4WD required (Google Maps)

 The cliffs of Red Bluff Beach were a prominent landmark for early Dutch explorers.
-Head to the lookout to catch the sunset before resting up at Kalbarri Beach Resort.
+Head to the lookout to catch the sunset before resting up at Riverview Holiday Apartments.

-How to get there: 4hr 30mins drive from Big Lagoon
+How to get there: 4hr 20min drive from Big Lagoon (Google Maps)

 Day 10: Monkey Mia to Jurien Bay